Chromatophore/HP48-Superchip/README.md

 Via analysis of the specifications for these interpreters, as well as contemporary programs which ran with them, it has been previously observed that there are some variations in how certain instructions are implemented on these platforms versus how they are implemented on Chip-8's original platform, the RCA 1802 microcomputers of the 70s - these variations will be referred to as "Quirks", or similar.
 After having actually obtained an original calculator and investigating the binaries further, several more previously unknown quirks have been observed.
 The goal of this repo is to investigate the origin of these quirks, and offer some explanation as to what might have caused them.

 I would like to clarify that, these interpreters were written by hobbyists for fun, and shared freely on the internet via newsgroups.
-As far as I'm aware, they were not significantly widely used or analyzed, and they likely did not have access to original implementations to verify their interpreters behaved in the same way.
-That these interpreters exist at all is likely responsible for Chip-8 being remembered at all, so, I'm thankful to them for that.
+As far as I'm aware, they were not significantly widely used or analyzed, and they likely did not have access to original implementations to verify their interpreters behaved in exactly the same way.
+This is not intended to be a criticism of their work, more an investigation and documenting of how and why they behaved as they do.
+That these interpreters exist to begin with is likely responsible for Chip-8 being remembered the way it is, so, I'm thankful to them for that.

 Here are some explanations of some terms: